zkirby/web_audio_visualizer/README.md

 Todo:

-- [] need to allows nodes to be removed
-- [] add more nodes
-- [] add edit functionality to nodes
-- [] add play functionality to source nodes
+- [] Delete the graph and nodes files

 Next:

+- [] Figure out how to add nodes
-- [] Need to convert graphs and nodes into react components.
+- [X] Need to convert graphs and nodes into react components.